 Millions of Americans protested our country’s involvement in Viet Nam because we didn’t understand who hated us.
 Conversely, if President Carter had declared war after Iranian zealots kidnapped 52 Americans, we would have responded with fervent jingoism.

 One thing the human race has learned — but sadly, ignored — is that history is written by the winners.
 So how can we ever be sure the Good Guys won and the Bad Guys lost?

-If Germany had won World War II, the madman Adolph Hitler – arguably the most evil human being who ever lived – would be portrayed in today’s history books as a dynamic, charismatic leader.
+If Germany had won World War II, the madman Adolph Hitler – arguably the most evil human being who ever lived – would be portrayed in today’s history books as a dynamic, righteous leader.

-Some 10,000 years ago, the human race discovered agriculture, creating a gigantic sea of change in our evolution.
+Some 10,000 years ago, the human race discovered agriculture, creating a a gigantic sea change in our evolution.
 We no longer had to hunt for food.
 We could grow our own.
 We settled down.
 We grew into little communities.
 We created villages.
 And towns.
 And cities.

 We have been at war ever since.

 About seven thousand years ago, there were almost 27 million of us listening to a few leaders, telling us to go kill each other in the name of some -isms.

 About five hundred years ago, there were now 450 million of us, still listening to a few leaders, still telling us to go kill each other in the name of some new